Light Seeking/Avoiding Sensor

 Below is a schematic of the sensor board;

 The below video demonstrates how to make the sensor board;

-When I wrote the code for this tutorial I used different tabs in Arduino IDE to implement different functions, because of this you will need to download the code from the bottom of this page or the resources section.
+When I wrote the code for this tutorial I used different tabs in Arduino IDE to implement different functions, because of this you will need to download the code from our GitHub repo by following the link on the bottom of this page.
+If you have an Odometry Module installed ensure that you change OdoMod_Installed to true on line 14 of the Version_0_3.ino file.
 Once done unzip the code and upload to MIPR.

 To keep this page uncluttered I will insert the sensor board code below.
-This is not the full code for this tutorial to get the full code download it from the bottom of this page.
+To download the full code go to our GitHub repo by following the link at the bottom of this page.